AvyAddons/BlizzardBars_Mouseover/README.md

 Does what the title says. _Taintless, fast, and small!_

-Currently, you can decide whether to show the pet bar or not.
-Everything else is always mouseover.

 Bars become and stay visible under the following conditions:

 - Mouseover